audionerd/acid/README.md

 - `slide` can be off or on
 - `up`/`down` set the octave of the note

-hold `meta` and select a `gate/accent` step to immediately turn it off.
+hold `meta` and press a step’s `gate/accent` to immediately turn it off.

+hold `meta` and press a step’s top row to select that step.

 `left/right` moves the cursor between steps. the `keyboard` will display the note assigned to the step, which can be changed by pressing a `keyboard` key.

+to set a loop of less than 16 steps, hold a key on the top row for the start point, and press another key on the top row for the end point. the loop will run between those steps.

 ## future
 - save/load patterns